-TEXTROOKS: Students may purchase textbooks through Christian Brothers' official online bookstore, mbsdirect.net, or any other vendor offering the exact ISBN number.
+TEXTBOOKS: Students may purchase textbooks through Christian Brothers' official online bookstore, mbsdirect.net, or any other vendor offering the exact ISBN number.
 Each student should place his/her name prominently in several places in each textbook as soon as it is purchased to help prevent loss or theft of books.
-The school's "Lost and Found" is located in the Main Office.
+The school's "Lost and Found" is located in the Dean's Hallway in the Main Office.
 Upon completion of classes, students may keep their books, sell them back through the mbsdirect.net buy-back program, or donate them at the end of the school year.